In What Direction Will Aurora Cannabis Inc.'s (NASDAQ:ACB) Stock Goes From Here? - The Dwinnex

-The closing price of Aurora Cannabis Inc. (NASDAQ: ACB) was 1.04 for the day, down -5.45% from the previous closing price of $1.10.
-In other words, the price has decreased by -$0.0600 from its previous closing price.
-On the day, 8169670 shares were traded.
-ACB stock price reached its highest trading level at $1.1100 during the session, while it also had its lowest trading level at $1.0300.
+Aurora Cannabis Inc. (NASDAQ: ACB) closed the day trading at $1.28 up 4.92% from the previous closing price of $1.22.
+In other words, the price has increased by $+0.0600 from its previous closing price.
+On the day, 8502167 shares were traded.
+ACB stock price reached its highest trading level at $1.2800 during the session, while it also had its lowest trading level at $1.1800.

 Top 5 Cheap Stocks to Own Right Now